Kealia Watt: International career

 Watt made her international debut for the senior team on October 23, 2016, against Switzerland in a friendly match in Minneapolis.
 She scored 48 seconds after entering the match as a substitute in the 81st minute, setting a record for the fastest goal in a US women's national team debut.
 She received a call-up in July 2018 to the team's training camp for the 2018 Tournament of Nations, her first call-up since injuring her knee in 2017, but did not make the final roster for the tournament.

+Post-soccer career

+Watt was announced as a contributor and sideline analyst for Amazon's Prime Video broadcast of the NWSL in 2024.
+Her broadcast debut was on April 12, 2024 for a match between the Dash and the Washington Spirit.

 Personal life

+Watt was born and raised in Utah.
+Her father Ben was an All-American wrestler at Brigham Young University in 1973 and 1974.

 Watt is legally blind in her right eye.
-Her brother-in-law is former NFL Houston Texans player Brian Cushing.
+Her brother-in-law is former National Football League (NFL) Houston Texans player Brian Cushing.

-In October 2016, Watt confirmed that she was in a relationship with NFL player J. J. Watt, retired defensive end for the Arizona Cardinals and previously the Houston Texans.
+In October 2016, Watt confirmed that she was in a relationship with NFL player J. J. Watt.
 They became engaged in May 2019.
 They were married on February 15, 2020, in the Bahamas, and Watt subsequently began using her married name.
-On October 23, 2022, Watt gave birth to her and J. J.’s first child, Koa James Watt.
+On October 23, 2022, Watt gave birth to her and J. J.'s first son Koa.
+Their second son, Niko Benjamin Watt, was born on June 14, 2025.

+On May 1, 2023, the couple were announced as new minority investors in Burnley, which earned promotion from the EFL Championship to the Premier League for the 2023–24 season.